How to Legally Change Your Name in California: a Complete Guide (2024)

 In addition to the required forms, you may need to provide additional documentation depending on your specific circumstances and which court you are using:

-- Birth Certificates: A certified copy of your birth certificate may be required if you are changing a minor’s name or if the court requests it to verify your identity.
+- Birth Certificates: A copy of your birth certificate may be required if you are living outside of California but you were born in California or to confirm your name and relationship if you are petitioning to change your child’s name.

 - Marriage Certificates – Divorce Judgment: If you are changing your name, or a child’s name, due to marriage or divorce, you may need to provide a copy of your marriage certificate or divorce decree.

-- Driver’s License – Passport – Social Security: Some courts require picture ID, State ID and Social Security Number/Card so they can run confidential background checks and verify that you are really you.
+- Driver’s License – Passport – Social Security: Some courts require government issued photo ID, State ID and/or Social Security Number/Card so they can run confidential background checks and verify that you are really you.

-- Special Documentation for Proof of Residency: Some California Courts require documentation proving you live in the county of your court, such as a current utility bill or bank statement in your name.
+- Special Documentation for Proof of Residency: Some California Courts require documentation proving you live in the county of your court, such as a current utility bill or bank statement in your name at your address in that county.

 - Special Documentation for Guardians: If you are changing a minor’s name as a legal guardian, additional documentation such as letters of guardianship, proof of service or other documents related to the biological parents, and a Guardian’s Declaration will by required

-- Special Documentation for Confidential Name Change: For those changing their name as part of a California Safe-At-Home enrollment, a letter from the program, address to the court, is needed along with your membership number or a copy of your membership card.
+- Special Documentation for Confidential Name Change: For those changing their name as part of a California Safe-At-Home enrollment, a letter from the program address to the court is needed, along with your membership/enrollment number or a copy of your Safe-At-Home card.
+To submit a Confidential Name Change Petition under seal, you must be enrolled in Safe-At-Home and submit a completed Application and Declaration requesting to file under seal.

 Potential Challenges & How to Overcome Them